Trees can adapt to a wide variety of living conditions. But, some are more adaptable

 rates for many species.

 Understanding of this has been slow in coming.
 First came Plant Hardiness Zones.
 Great arching stripes of colour, wiggly and patchy over mountains, wending their way grandly across the continent from coast to coast, they divided Canada into ten areas based solely upon the coldest winter temperature.
 Right behind came the nursery catalogues, many of which still declare "Quercus macrocarpa.
 A native oak.
 Zones 2 to 9".
-Translation: "you can grow this tree from our nursery everywhere in Canada except on the tundra".
+Intended translation: "you can grow this tree from our nursery everywhere in Canada except on the tundra".
 And, although the current Canadian version of the hardiness zones takes additional factors into account (Can.
 J. Plant Sci.
 47:339-358), the concept has not changed.
 Nor have most nursery catalogues.

 But, many geographic factors other than winter temperature are critical to the growth cycle of trees: growing season, rainfall, day length, wind, soil type and drainage, snow depth, herbivore types....
 In fact, for most conifers the coldest temperature is not even the primary factor in growth success (Plant Cold Hardiness Symp.
 2:437-446), except above the mountain tree line isotherm of -40C (PCHS 2:307-324).
 Mid-latitude trees must have a long delay between the first warm spell and start of growth, to avoid setback by late frost, while trees adapted to high-latitude must have a short delay to fully use the brief growing season (PCHS 5:317-323).
 A widely accepted start of tree growth is 5 consecutive days above 5C (Canadian Journal of Forestry Research 26:333-354) - Ottawa's last frost can be a month later than that.